broadinstitute/adapt-pipes/README.md

 $ docker build . -t adapt
 ```

-4. If you would like to use cloud memoization features, also run the following command:
+4. If you would like to use cloud memoization features, run the following command:
 ```
 $ docker build . -t adaptcloud -f ./cloud.Dockerfile
 ```